matt0x6F/hashpost/docs/PDS/Database/schema.md

 ## Overview

-The PDS database stores canonical atproto records and user information.
-It follows the atproto specification for data storage, with proper URI storage and relational integrity.
+The PDS database stores canonical atproto records, user information, and forum-specific tables.
+It follows the atproto specification for data storage with forum extensions, including proper URI storage and relational integrity.

 ## Database Configuration